-Applications and proposals may be made by the governing bodies of a 501 (c) 3, not-for-profit organizations, and governmental entities.
+Proposals may be made by the governing bodies of a 501 (c) 3, not-for-profit organizations, and governmental entities.
 Applicants must describe both their roles and responsibilities and that of any sub-grantees or contractors.
 This is not a pass-through grant program.
 The applicant will be legally, administratively, and fiscally responsible for the grant.

 All proposals must address the selection criteria below.
-Narratives must be prepared on letter size 8.5 by 11 paper with size twelve (12) font, and no more than one (1) inch left and right margins.
+Narratives must be prepared on letter size 8.5 by 11 paper with size twelve (12) font.